Magnetic field: The B-field

 [T]he command, "Measure the direction and magnitude of the vector B at such and such a place," calls for the following operations: Take a particle of known charge q.
 Measure the force on q at rest, to determine E. Then measure the force on the particle when its velocity is v; repeat with v in some other direction.
 Now find a B that makes the Lorentz force law fit all these results—that is the magnetic field at the place in question.

-The B field can also be defined by the torque on a magnetic dipole, m.